Skip to main content

 Silver vs copper — which is better for an EMF blanket?

-Silver has slightly higher conductivity, so silver-fiber blankets edge out copper on raw dB at 5–6 GHz.
+Silver has slightly higher conductivity, so some silver-fiber blankets can post higher raw dB at specific frequencies.
 Copper-nickel costs less, resists tarnish and oxidation that silver suffers in humid climates, and washes better.
-For everyday lap or laptop shielding, copper-nickel offers the best price-to-durability ratio.
-For premium full-bed shielding where longevity matters less, pure silver wins on absolute attenuation.
+For everyday lap or laptop shielding, RADIHALT's copper-nickel fabric offers the best price-to-durability ratio and the strongest practical value.

 How long do EMF blankets last?